 (1) The applicant's background and career goals;

-(6) To ensure an equitable distribution of dentists desiring to practice in a dental health resource shortage area, preference will be given to applicants desiring to practice in a dental health resource shortage area which has not had a dentist placed in the preceding four years in the area either through the Ohio dentist loan repayment program or through the federal national health service corps scholarship and loan repayment programs.
+(10) To ensure an equitable distribution of dentists desiring to practice in a dental health resource shortage area, preference will be given to applicants desiring to practice in a dental health resource shortage area which does not have a dentist placed in the area either through the Ohio dentist loan repayment program or through the federal national health service corps scholarship and loan repayment programs.

 Each applicant will be given a total score.
-In addition, the director may instruct staff to interview applicants to gather responses not easily evaluated from the applicant's written application.
+In addition, department staff may interview applicants to gather responses not easily evaluated from the applicant's written application.
 The applicants with the highest scores will be recommended for funding provided that funds are authorized and available.
-When necessary due to limited funds from the general assembly, payments of less than twenty five thousand dollars in the first and second years or thirty five thousand dollars in the third and fourth years may be made in order to maximize the number of dentists granted loan repayment in dental health resource shortage areas.
+The dentist loan repayment advisory board shall determine the amounts that will be paid as loan repayments on behalf of participants in the dentist loan repayment program .

 If the dental practice site, the director and the applicant agree on the applicant's placement in a particular dental health resource shortage area and the amount of the applicant's educational expenses to be repaid, the applicant shall prepare, sign and deliver to the director a letter of intent agreeing to that placement.

 Five Year Review (FYR) Dates: 04/17/2015 and 07/01/2020

 Promulgated Under: 119.03